 Want to promote product messaging or brand awareness over the longer term?
 Check out Promoted Video – its boost in impact provides opportunities to communicate key messages.

 The study was carried out in partnership with @MAGNAGLOBAL, part of @ipgmediabrands.
-It involved 3,732 participants in the US recruited from an online panel on smartphone and PC platforms.
-These participants were surveyed for demographic and media consumption habits, then assigned a randomized test cell for in-feed auto play ads on Twitter on cell phone, video takeover on cell phone, or video takeover on PC.
+It involved 3,732 participants in the US, recruited from an online panel on smartphone and PC platforms.
+These participants were surveyed for demographic and media consumption habits, then assigned a randomised test cell for in-feed auto play ads on Twitter on mobile phone, video takeover on mobile phone, or video takeover on PC.
 Passive metrics such as time in view, clicks, or video completion were measured during the experience.
-Afterward, a post-exposure survey measured traditional brand metrics (ad recall, perceptions, etc.) and qualitative feedback.
+Afterwards, a post-exposure survey measured traditional brand metrics (ad recall, perceptions, etc.) and qualitative feedback.

 We measured 46 different scenarios in three industries (entertainment, consumer electronics, and CPG consumables).
 These scenarios included First View video, Promoted Video, and an off-Twitter platform takeover.
-The ad formats included :03 second GIF, :06 second video ad, :15 second video ad, :30 second video ad, and specialized video.
+The ad formats included 3-second GIF, 6-second video ad, 15-second video ad, 30-second video ad, and specialised video.
 The messaging types included product messaging, new launch announcements, and in-the-moment.

 For more information on this research, contact your sales rep or reach out to firstname.lastname@example.org.

 1 For First View, aided brand recall was at 61%, ahead of the platform video takeover which lagged at 31%: The Art of the Takeover, 2017